stm32duino/Arduino_Core_STM32/README.md

    | macOS | <code>~/Library/Arduino15</code> |
    | Linux | <code>~/.arduino15</code> |

-4. From this location, change directory to `packages/mcci/stm32`.
+7. From this location, change directory to `packages/mcci/stm32`.
-5. Look at the direcory contents with `ls`.
+8. Look at the direcory contents with `ls`.
 You'll see a directory named like a version number, for example `1.0.8`.
-5. Move the directory you just found away from the `stm32` directory.
+9. Move the directory you just found away from the `stm32` directory.
 It's convenient to have it around, so we sugest not delete it.
-6. Create a symbolic link to the sandbox you created in step (3) above.
+10. Create a symbolic link to the sandbox you created in step (3) above.
 On macOS and Linux, this is done using the `ln -s` command.
 On Windows 10, this is done with the `mklink /d` command.
 (On older versions of Windows, unless you're very experienced, you might want to use a Linux VM in VirtualBox -- we can't advise on the best way to do this.)
-7. Open the Arduino IDE.
+11. Open the Arduino IDE.
-8. Use the menu `File>New` to create an empty sketch (or reuse the sketch from step 3).
+12. Use the menu `File>New` to create an empty sketch (or reuse the sketch from step 3).
-9. Make sure the board you want to develop for is selected in `Tools>Boards`.
+13. Make sure the board you want to develop for is selected in `Tools>Boards`.
-10. Make changes and build.
+14. Make changes and build.

 Remember to restart the IDE whenever you change `platform.txt`, `boards.txt` or `programmers.txt`.

 ## Release History

+- [v2.5.0](https://github.com/mcci-catena/Arduino_Core_STM32/releases/tag/v2.5.0) enables the crystal controlled LSE clock, and uses it to run the RTC.
+Code was substantially refactored to move common code to common directories.
+Bug fixes.

 - [v2.4.0](https://github.com/mcci-catena/Arduino_Core_STM32/releases/tag/v2.4.0) Added support for new boards: 4617, 4618 and 4630.
 Serial interface configuration in `boards.template` has been updated with new option to use both USB Serial and Hardware Serial at same time.